Our framework

 What we listen for

 Whether your main point comes through clearly, how well your message is structured from opening to close, how often filler words break your flow, and whether hedging language undermines your authority.
-We identify the exact moments where clarity shines or slips — with specific quotes from your transcript.
+We mark the exact moments where clarity shines or slips, with direct quotes from your transcript.

 Why it matters